 If you fail to reach all of the plaque with at-home care and regular professional dental cleanings, the bacteria in this plaque can infect your gums.
 Infected gums start to pull away from your teeth so they no longer offer a solid foundation.
 And the bacteria infiltrating your gums can spread to your teeth, eventually leading to tooth loss and bone damage.

-The first sign of periodontal disease is gingivitis.
+The first sign of the periodontal disease is gingivitis.
 You recognize gingivitis when your gums are puffy and bright pink or red.
 They may feel tender to the touch and bleed easily when you brush or floss.
 Gingivitis can be reversed before it progresses to full-blown periodontal disease with pristine at-home hygiene and regular dental cleanings in our office.

 Research links chronic inflammation from periodontal disease with the development and aggravation of cardiovascular problems.
 The oral bacteria create a state in which your body is more susceptible to heart disease, arterial blockages, and stroke.